ContainerSSH/agent/USAGE.md

     ./agent MODE [OPTIONS] -- PROGRAM

-The program will be launched with `execv`, replacing the agent image with the launched program as PID 1.
+The program will be launched with `execve` and replace the agent completely.
+(The agent will not be running once the program is launched.)
+This makes the agent safe to run even when you need the program to be run as PID 1.

 ### Setting environment variables